Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Supplemental Material

 where the conditional density of $\overset{\triangle}{N}$ given $(Z,A_z,A_y)$ is $\lambda_1^N()$.
 This can be re-expressed \footnote{This is obtained by iterated expectation first conditioning on $A_z,A_y,G=0$ and then on $G=0$, and noting that } as

 Thus we have the combination of (\ref{ee:1}), (\ref{ee:2-Nwt}), (\ref{ee:3-Zcsim.hwt}) and (\ref{ee:0}).

-For each of steps 1, 2 and 3, we consider two cases: \textbf{either the outcome regression is correctly specified or the weighting function is consistently estimated}.
+For each of the three weighted regression steps, we consider two cases: \textbf{either the regression is correctly specified or the weighting function is consistently estimated}.
 These lead to different implications of (\ref{ee:1}), (\ref{ee:2-Nwt}), (\ref{ee:3-Zcsim.hwt}), marked a and b below.
 We can mix and match these, and combine them with (\ref{ee:0}) to obtain $\theta_1^{*\dagger}=\theta_1^*$.

 \resizebox{\textwidth}{!}{

 }